Eternal of Day

 The goal of the Great Library of Phaleron is simple; it seeks to record and contain all knowledge in Creation.
 At the point where everything is known, everything will be understood.
 When this happens, the Library will open its doors and all creatures will be free to partake of the perfect knowledge it contains.
 Unfortunately, this goal does not seem to be any closer than it was when mortals first encountered the attendants.
 Some of them appear to recognise this, others appear to live in complete denial, confident that soon their work will be done.

 The Library is not especially interested in sharing this knowledge, at least not until it is complete.
 A partial archive would be misleading, some attendants claim.
 Others mutter darkly about the dangers of letting incomplete knowledge fall into the wrong hands, or the danger posed by thieves or those who wish to exploit knowledge for their own ends.
 Consequently, the library is first and foremost a place where knowledge is stored, not where it is used or shared.

 The library places greater value on works of fact than works of fiction, but is known to collect both.
-The ritual The Celestial Library is a common method for magicians to give a tome or scroll to the Library, but heralds and Attendants alike are always on the look-out for new works that will expand the sum-total of knowledge held in the archive.
+The ritual The Celestial Library was a common method for magicians to give a tome or scroll to the Library, but heralds and Attendants alike are always still on the look-out for new works that will expand the sum-total of knowledge held in the archive.

 On occasion, items have been stolen from the Great Library.
 The Attendants wish to see thieves hunted down and annihilated, and will offer favours for the return of any work stolen from them, no matter how trivial.
 They are said to be entirely implacable in their pursuit; once something is part of the Library, it is part of the Library forever.